- 1 The Large Synoptic Survey Telescope (LSST)

 - 11 Five-hundred-meter Aperture Spherical Telescope

-On the 25th of August 1609 Galileo Galilei presented his sensational invention that has changed the world, science, and people’s understanding about the structure of the galaxy – the telescope.
-Over the last several centuries his invention had been changed and improved many times, and nowadays there are many powerful telescopes that allow us to see the universe, stars and planet very closely and in every detail.
-In this article we present you the overview of the most powerful telescopes, with the help of which we have a unique opportunity today to look into distant and mysterious space worlds.
-Let’s find out which are the biggest telescopes on Earth.
+On the 25th of August 1609, Galileo Galilei presented his sensational invention that has changed the world, science, and people’s understanding of the structure of the galaxy, the telescope.
+Over the last several centuries his invention had been changed and improved many times, and nowadays there are many powerful observatories that allow us to see the universe, stars, and planet very closely and in every detail.

 The Large Synoptic Survey Telescope (LSST)